mattva01/schooltool/src/schooltool/requirement/README.txt

   [u'forloop', u'iter']

 Let's now look at a more advanced case.
-Let's say that the state of Virginia requires all students to take a progrramming class that fulfills the programming requirement:
+Let's say that the state of Virginia requires all students to take a programming class that fulfills the programming requirement:

   >>> va = requirement.GroupRequirement(u'Virginia')